The Basics About a Geothermal Heat Pump in Mt Olive IL

 A geothermal heat pump and conventional heat pump work similarly.
 They rely on a refrigerant that is released at a high pressure to take the heat and disperse it throughout the indoors and outdoors of your residence.
 Geothermal heat pumps differ in how they gather heat.
-It’s not done outside but instead through a pipe filled with liquid which resides in the ground.
+It’s not done outside but instead through a pipe filled with liquid that resides in the ground.

 How Will I Know it’s Time to Replace My Geothermal Heat Pump?

-If the heat pump is over a decade old, starting to heat the home, less efficiently than it did in the past or requires regular repair work, it may be time for you to replace it.
-If you notice that the pipe that delivers the hot air is exposed in the ground, it’s time to contact a service technician right away.
+If the heat pump is over a decade old, starting to heat the home, less efficiently than it did in the past, or requires regular repair work, it may be time for you to replace it.
+If you notice that the pipe that delivers the hot air is exposed to the ground, it’s time to contact a service technician right away.
 A full replacement may not be needed because covering the pipe could be the fix needed to save you time and money.

 Will I See Significant Savings in My Home Energy Bills Because of a Geothermal Heat Pump?